konrad-c/zendesk-coding-challenge/README.md

 4. Performance - should gracefully handle a significant increase in amount of data provided (e.g 10000+ users).
 5. Robustness - should handle and report errors.

+## Getting Started

+This is a NodeJS & Typescript project.
+Ensure that you have Node installed locally on your machine.
+This project expects a minimum Node version of 10.15.

+Steps to get up and running:
+1. Install dependencies: `npm install`
+2. Transpile Typescript to NodeJS: `npm run build`
+3. Run unit tests: `npm test`
+4. To transpile as you make changes, you can run `npm run watch`
+5. To execute the CLI tool from the terminal: `npm run start`